pragya-mishra/pragya-mishra.github.io/about.md

 description: Personal blog
 permalink: /about/
 ---
-Hi there!

 I am Pragya.
-While I hate writing _about_ myself, I enjoy writing _about_ other things, which is  what the intention is.
+Thank you for stumbling across my blog!

+It is taking me quite some time to come up with the content for this section, and I am still figuring it out; it's a good exercise so far.
+This blog is nothing special, just a space created by a software engineer who has an avid interest in writing.

 Here I take a little space and a bit of your time to share a few personal anecdotes you might relate to or find amusing.
-I also keep recording summaries or takeaways from a few of the excellent books I read.
+I also keep recording summaries or takeaways from a few of the excellent books or blogs I read.

 If you would like to share your feedback with me, please do not hesitate.

 <html>
 <head>
 <style>